libxsmm/libxsmm/README.md

 Both levels are accessible directly (see [Interface](#interface) section) allowing to customize the code dispatch.
 The fallback level may be supplied by the Intel&#160;Math&#160;Kernel&#160;Library&#160;(Intel&#160;MKL)&#160;11.2 DIRECT CALL feature.

-Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to the first level, and therefore determines if a matrix multiplication falls back to BLAS.
-The problem size threshold can be configured by using for example:
+Further, a preprocessor symbol denotes the largest problem-size (*M* x *N* x *K*) that belongs to the first level, and therefore determines if a matrix multiplication falls back to BLAS.
+The problem-size threshold can be configured by using for example:

 ```
 make THRESHOLD=$((60 * 60 * 60))
 ```

 The maximum of the given threshold and the largest requested specialization refines the value of the threshold.
 Please note that explicitly JIT'ting and executing a kernel is possible and independent of the threshold.
-If a problem size is below the threshold, dispatching the code requires to figure out whether a specialized routine exists or not.
+If a problem-size is below the threshold, dispatching the code requires to figure out whether a specialized routine exists or not.

-In order to minimize the probability of key collisions (code cache), the preferred precision of the statically generated code can be selected:
+To minimize the probability of key collisions (code cache), the preferred precision of the statically generated code can be selected:

 ```
 make PRECISION=2